Dongpo pork: History

-While facing financial hardship during his exile in Huangzhou following the Crow Terrace Poetry Trial, Su Shi (aka Su Dongpo) innovated upon the conventional method of preparing pork.
+According to legend, while facing financial hardship during his exile in Huangzhou following the Crow Terrace Poetry Trial, Su Shi (aka Su Dongpo) innovated upon the conventional method of preparing pork.
 He marinated the pork in a mixture of huangjiu (yellow wine), rock sugar, and soy sauce, and simmered it on low heat for a few hours.
 He also composed a poem titled "Ode to Pork", where he described that pork was the most affordable meat source locally, and by using a slow cooking method, he obtained both a delicacy and a survival food.
 The recipe was subsequently adopted and developed by the people in the Hangzhou area, the capital city of South Song Dynasty.

 In Chinese Gastronomy, Lin Hsiang Ju and Lin Tsuifeng included the recipe of "The Fragrance of Pork: Tungpo Pork (Another name for Dongpo pork)", and remarked that the "square of fat is named after Su Tungpo, the poet, for unknown reasons.
 Perhaps it is just because he would have liked it."